The Ultimate Maui Travel Guide, Updated 2022

 RELATED: Waianapanapa State Park Travel Guide

 Hamoa Beach is one of the least crowded beaches on the entire island of Maui.
-This pearly white beach and baby blue water are surrounded by a lovely green coastal region.
+This pearly white-sand beach with baby-blue water is surrounded by a lovely green coastal region.
 You won’t believe how much real estate you get to yourself on such a gorgeous beach.

 Pools of Oheo